-Visa or MasterCard, but only a small number of Visa and MasterCard cardholders have an Amex."15 Similarly, while 3.4 million merchants at 6.4 million locations accepted Amex at the time of the suit, nearly three million more locations accepted Visa, MasterCard and Discover.16 Amex, the Court explained, must continually invest in its rewards program to maintain customer loyalty, which it financed through merchant fees.
+Visa or MasterCard, but only a small number of Visa and MasterCard cardholders have an Amex."15 Similarly, while 3.4 million merchants at 6.4 million locations accepted Amex at the time of the suit, nearly three million more locations accepted Visa, MasterCard and Discover.
+16 Amex, the Court explained, must continually invest in its rewards program to maintain customer loyalty, which it financed through merchant fees.
 Even though Amex's investments benefitted merchants by encouraging cardholders to spend more money, merchants would prefer to avoid higher fees, and therefore one way that merchants sought to avoid them while still enticing Amex cardholders to shop at their stores was to dissuade cardholders from using Amex at the point of sale-a practice known as steering.
-Amex, since the 1950s, thus has prohibited steering by placing antisteering provisions in its contracts with merchants.17 The parties and the Court had identified Amex's antisteering provisions as vertical restraints to be assessed under the rule of reason.18 Because the plaintiffs "stake[d] their entire case on proving that Amex's agreements increase[d] merchant fees" to show an anticompetitive effect, they failed to meet their burden.19 "Evidence of a price increase on one side of a two-sided transaction platform cannot by itself demonstrate an anticompetitive effects on the two-sided creditcard market as a whole, the plaintiffs would have had to have proven that Amex's antisteering provisions increased the cost of credit-card transactions above a competitive level,20 reduced the number of credit-card transactions, or otherwise stifled competition in the credit-card market," which they failed to do.21 Justice Breyer, joined by Justices Ginsburg, Sotomayor 20While plaintiffs did offer evidence that Amex increased the percentage of the purchase price it charged merchants by an average of 0.09% between 2005 and 2010 and that this increase was not entirely spent on cardholder rewards, the majority held that this evidence did not prove that Amex's antisteering provisions gave it the power to charge anticompetitive prices.
-Ohio v.
-American Express Co., 138 S. Ct.
-2274, 2288 (2018).
-21Ohio v.
-American Express Co., 138 S. Ct.
-2274, 2287-88 (2018).
+Amex, since the 1950s, thus has prohibited steering by placing antisteering provisions in its contracts with merchants.17

+The parties and the Court had identified Amex's antisteering provisions as vertical restraints to be assessed under the rule of reason.
+Because the plaintiffs stake[d] their entire case on proving that Amex's agreements increase[d] merchant fees to show an anticompetitive effect, they failed to meet their burden.
+Service of a price increase on one side of a two-sided transaction platform cannot by itself demonstrate an anticompetitive exercise of market power.
+To demonstrate anticompetitive effects on the two-sided credit-card market as a whole, the plaintiffs would have had to have proven that Amex's antisteering provisions increased the cost of credit-card transactions above a competitive level, reduced the number of credit-card transactions, or otherwise stifled competition in the credit-card market, which they failed to do.
+The strain of the credit card market, which they failed to do.